-- Justice Reinvestment Initiative budget increased from a recommended \$32 million to \$41.2 million. - Baseline community corrections funding was appropriated at \$272 million, not \$239 million as originally recommended. - Juvenile Crime Prevention, Basic, and Diversion funds were appropriated at current service level, rather than reduced by 15% as originally recommended. - Marion County is a leader in behavioral health-public safety partnerships, continuing to receive state grants for mobile crisis teams, jail diversion, and adults unable to "aid and assist" in their own defense. - \$250,000 was appropriated to create a sobering center in the Salem area, diverting clients from the Salem Hospital and Marion County Jail, and connecting them to needed treatment services. - Senate Bill 682, changing how the Oregon Department of Justice addresses child support modifications for people who are incarcerated, was enacted. - Senate Bill 690 established Certificates of Good Standing to remove barriers to occupational licenses. - Senate Bill 26 was enacted adding victim services providers to public safety coordinating councils. - Senate Bill 689 reestablishing the Task Force on Reentry, Employment, and Housing passed both chambers, but was vetoed by the Governor.
-The body has continued to meet as a work group.
+- Justice Reinvestment Initiative budget increased from a recommended \$32 million to \$41.2 million. - Baseline community corrections funding was appropriated at \$272 million, not \$239 million as originally recommended. - Juvenile Crime Prevention, Basic, and Diversion funds were appropriated at current service level, rather than reduced by 15% as originally recommended. - Marion County is a leader in behavioral health-public safety partnerships, continuing to receive state grants for mobile crisis teams, jail diversion, and adults unable to "aid and assist" in their own defense. - \$250,000 was appropriated to create a sobering center in the Salem area, diverting clients from the Salem Hospital and Marion County Jail, and connecting them to needed treatment services. - Senate Bill 682 changed how child support modifications for incarcerated persons are addressed.
+Senate Bill 690 established Certificates of Good Standing to remove barriers to occupational licenses. - Senate Bill 26 was enacted, adding victim services providers to public safety coordinating councils. - Senate Bill 689 reestablishing the Task Force on Reentry, Employment, and Housing passed both chambers, but was vetoed.
+The body continued to meet as a work group.